trevordmiller/slides-starter/contributing.md

 ## Presenting

+- Run `npm run dev`
-- Open two windows in the same browser with the same URL
+- Open two windows in the same browser both to `http://localhost:8080`
 - Type `Option` + `P` (`Alt` + `P`) key to enter presenter mode in your window
 - Move the non-presenter window to the screen for the audience to see
-- Control the presentation from your presenter window by using the arrow keys and the audience non-presenter window will stay in sync
-- If you need to jump to a section, type `Option` + `O` (`Alt` + `O`) key to enter overview mode
+- Fullscreen the audience window
+- Turn on `Do Not Disturb`
+- Start a timer
+- Start a screen recording with audio

-## Suggestions
+## Tips

-- So no internet connection is required for network requests while presenting:
-  - Store everything in the project
+- Keep everything stored in the project so it works offline for bad connections
-  - Use `npm run dev` mode
+- Keep everything explicitly in slides so all you have to do is use arrow keys when presenting
+  - For showing other websites you can use `iframe`
+  - For simple demos, you can render components directly in the slides
+  - For complete demos, you can use a terminal recorder like `asciinema` and/or a video recording

 ## Technology